richmahn/en_tn/isa/17/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers or songs.
-The ULB and many other English translations indent the lines of 17:1-6, 9-14, which are important quotations.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in this chapter.

+The ULB indents the lines in 17:1-6, 9-14 because they are part of a long quotation.

 #### Special concepts in this chapter ####